daos-stack/daos/doc/overview/security.md

-Each trusted DAOS component (`daos_server`, `daos_agent`, and the `dmg` administrative tool) is authenticated by means of a certificate generated for that component by system administrator.
+Each trusted DAOS component (`daos_server`, `daos_agent`, and the `dmg` administrative tool) is authenticated by means of a certificate generated for that component by the system administrator.
 All of the component certificates must be generated with the same root certificate and distributed to the appropriate DAOS nodes, as described in the
 [DAOS Administration Guide](https://daos-stack.github.io/admin/deployment/#certificate-configuration).

-DAOS components identify one another over the DAOS management network via mutually-authenticated TLS over gRPC using their respective component certificates.
+DAOS components identify one another over the DAOS management network via gRPC over mutually-authenticated TLS using their respective component certificates.
 DAOS verifies the certificate chain, as well as the Common Name (CN) in the certificate, to authenticate the component's identity.